 This course is a scientific study of the structure of the human body and its parts, including relationships, and functions, and disease processes of the integumentary, digestive, and urinary systems, and nutrition and metabolism.
 Prerequisite: None.
 Lec.
 Hrs.
-040 Lab Hrs. ooo Other Hrs. ooo
+040 Lab Hrs.
+000 Other Hrs.
+000